apaza610/BlenderAddons/README.md

-Group of Addons for Blender DCC application
+This is a group of Addons for the Blender 3D DCC application